JoJo's Bizarre Adventure: Heritage for the Future/Vanilla Ice/Strategy

 Jumping

-Best option against characters whose wakeups are 34 frames or lower.
-You can read wakeup speeds on the System Info page.
+This setup is most effective against characters with wakeup speeds of 34 frames or slower.
+You can check character wakeup speeds in the System Info section.

-Dookie Drop into 9C 2A 6B 214S Good for chars that wake up really fast and you need to quickly pressure them.
+Dookie Drop into 9C 2A 6B 214S Good for characters that wake up really fast and you need to quickly pressure them.

 Empty Dookie Drop into 2A 6B 214S Effective mixup if theyre expecting you to throw out 9C.